2011 United States public employee protests: Proposed Legislation and protests

-Protests

 Several protests were planned by the Maine State Employees Union, with a member saying that LePage is trying to "drive public employees to poverty."
 MSEU bussed public employees out to the capital of Augusta to protest, and several high schools and colleges held walkouts in protest of the legislation.
 Reports said the numbers of protesters in Augusta numbered in the hundreds, while the exact number of high school and college walkouts are unknown.
 In February, state Rep. Diane Russel traveled to Wisconsin to join in the protests going on in Madison saying, "This war isn't about the unions: it's a class war; this affects every worker and every member of the Middle Class – what's left of it."

 On March 24, Governor LePage sparked protests when he announced that he planned to remove a large mural depicting the history of the state's labor movement from the lobby of the Maine Department of Labor offices.
 LePage said that he had received a written complaint signed by a "secret admirer", and "some complaints" from business owners.
 The mural includes depictions of Rosie the Riveter at Bath Iron Works, a 1937 shoe worker's strike, and the 1986 SD Warren paper mill strike.
 The artist, Judy Taylor, stated, “There was never any intention to be pro-labor or anti-labor, it was a pure depiction of the facts.”
 LePage also announced that he plans to rename conference rooms that have carried the names of historic leaders of American labor, including former Secretary Frances Perkins, the first female cabinet member in American history (Franklin Roosevelt's Secretary of Labor) who had strong Maine roots.
 The Governor's spokesman explained that the mural and the conference-room names were “not in keeping with the department's pro-business goals.

 Despite protests, on March 28 it was disclosed that the murals had been removed over the weekend.
 In a statement LePage's press secretary said, "The mural has been removed and is in storage awaiting relocation to a more appropriate venue."
 Some Maine residents are protesting the removal.
 On April 2, the federal government, who granted US$60,000 to the State of Maine to have the mural painted and installed, asked LePage to return the $60,000 or put the mural back up.

 Protesters, numbering at about 350 people, have maintained a presence in the capitol, even after LePage left for a vacation in Jamaica.
 Some protesters held signs comparing LePage to dictators such as Muammar Gaddafi, Hosni Mubarak and Benito Mussolini.
 Others wore stickers and T-shirts with 61% written on them, referencing that 61% of voters had voted for someone other than LePage in the 2010 Maine gubernatorial election.